Isaac-Fate/fourier-analysis/src/chapters/02-basic-properties-of-fourier-series.typ

   then it is Abel summable to $s$ as well.
 ]

 Moreover, Abel summability is actually more powerful than Cesàro summability in that a series is Abel summable to $s$ if it is Cesàro summable to $s$.
+(We will prove this in @prop:1.)
 But the converse is not true.

 #example[